-- PreK-3 and PreK-4 applicants are informally evaluated during their visit
+- Preschool-3 and Preschool-4 applicants are informally evaluated during their visit

 If your child has had any educational or developmental testing, copies should be submitted along with the child’s application.
 Additional outside educational or psychological testing, such as the WPPSI-III or the WISC-IV, may be requested on an individual basis.